simonmika/egmontmika.com/content/blog/how-much-worth-is-half-a-promise.md

 Many times, half is better than nothing.
 But not always.
 What about half a promise?

-- If you ask a baby sitter to come ove…
+- If you ask a baby sitter to come over…
-- If you invite friends for a dinner…
+- If you invite friends for dinner…
 - If you need a partner for your project…
 - If you want to marry…

-…and the answer never gets beyond a ”maybe”, I would call this giving half a promise.
+…and the answer you get never surpasses a ”maybe”, I would call this giving half a promise.

 Half a promise can be even worse than no promise.